-This dramatic anthology series was intended to recapture some of the critical acclaim of the Golden Age of Television.
-It was scheduled intermittently, with only a handful of installments airing each year, drew decent but not outstanding ratings throughout the late 1960s.
+CBS hoped to recapture the glory of the Golden Age of Television with this dramatic anthology series.
+Scheduled intermittently, with a handful of installments airing each year, it earned decent ratings throughout the late 1960s.

 CBS Playhouse wasn’t a regularly scheduled weekly television program but rather a series of irregularly scheduled dramas — or “plays for television” — broadcast between January 1967 and February 1970.
 CBS announced the CBS Playhouse in June 1966.
 The New York Times reported that the network planned to spend up to $500,000 to “encourage authors to write original and significant dramas for television,” with up to $25,000 paid for commissioned scripts .
 John T. Reynolds, CBS president, explained that “once a writer’s work is commissioned by the program department, he will receive payment without restriction on the length of his drama, and without any time limitation on the completion of the final script.
 We will fit our schedule to the writer’s schedule” .